menu

 Occupations and Workforce

-Weir is a blue-collar town, with 53.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Weir is generally considered to be a blue-collar town.
+53.09% of the Weir workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Weir is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Weir who work in law enforcement and fire fighting (16.05%), teaching (9.88%), and healthcare suport services (7.82%).

 Setting & Lifestyle